 - 1944: Grower Standards for Elite (Select) Stock Seed Production: CSGA established performance standards and eligibility requirements, for both the probation period and successful recognition, of Elite (later Select Plot) stock seed growers.

 - 1949 – 1959: Extensive Education and Publicity Investment: Although CSGA had always invested in educating seed growers and promoting the value of Certified seed, this consolidation period witnessed the beginning of increased CSGA investment in both priorities which continues today.

 1960 – 1980

 Despite declining direct government support for agriculture, was bolstered by new Seeds Regulations that limited the use of variety names to pedigreed seed.
 SeCan was launched as a distributor for varieties developed by public sector breeders and was initially managed by the CSGA.
-Pioneering computerization of CSGA records by Orrin Clayton was underway as well.
-This period also witnessed emergence of variety-specific Identity Preserved Programs, canola production, and varieties developed by private sector breeders.
+Pioneering the computerization of CSGA records by Orrin Clayton was underway as well.
+This period also witnessed the emergence of variety-specific Identity Preserved Programs, canola production, and varieties developed by private sector breeders.

 - 1973: Breeder Seed Production Requirements: The first CSGA production requirements for Breeder seed were published and distributed to all Canadian plant breeders in the public and the private sectors.

 1981 – 1999